 - The voucher allows you to make a future booking in the name of the person on the original ticket.
 If you had multiple bookings each person will receive their own voucher to use.
 The voucher is non-transferable.

-- If you book a flight that’s cheaper than the value of the voucher BA will issue another voucher covering the fare difference.
+- If you book a flight that’s cheaper than the value of the voucher British Airways will issue another voucher covering the fare difference.
 You will need to pay any difference if the new fare is more expensive.

 - A seating credit will be included in the value of your voucher.
 This credit has to be used towards a seating purchase when you make a new booking.
 Baggage purchases will be refunded and will not be credited with a voucher.

-- The voucher can be used on any British Airways marketed route with a BA flight number with the exception of bookings on Sun-Air.
-The voucher can be used on any British Airways marketed route with a BA flight number or be put towards a new British Airways Holiday.
+- The voucher can be used on any British Airways marketed route with a British Airways flight number with the exception of bookings on Sun-Air.
+The voucher can be used on any British Airways marketed route with a British Airways flight number or be put towards a new British Airways Holiday.